 Ms. Ehlers has a MFA from NYUʼs Tisch School of the Arts Graduate Acting Program.
 She was a company member at Arena Stage (Washington, DC) for two years where she performed in ten plays, and taught summer acting workshops at Colorado College.
 Ms. Ehlers worked at Hunter College (CUNY) for three years where she taught Acting, Voice and Movement.
 Since 2001 she has been teaching Movement for Actors full-time in the School of Theater at California Institute of the Arts.
 In the summers of 2005 and 2006, she co-led an artistic workshop with Erik Ehn in Kigali, Rwanda, where she accompanied a group of students and professionals during an International Arts Exchange Program to study the 1994 genocide and explore a means of creatively responding to it.
 Afterwards, she created a short film documenting the experience that was shown at a gallery exhibit at CalArts.
 In 2012, Ms. Ehlers developed and led a three-week intensive program for The CAP(Community Arts Partnership) /Monrovia School District Summer Theater Program in which 40 participants (aged 12 - 17) learned basic acting, voice and movement, and created an original performance.
 She was assisted by four CalArts students whom she mentored in the process of teaching, directing and producing the final public performance piece.

 Ms. Ehlers has been practicing and teaching yoga for over 25 years.
 She is a certified instructor and teaches classes in Integral Hatha, Vinyasa Flow, Kundalini, and Yoga Works style yoga.
 She also studies various forms of dance.
 Ms. Ehlers studied with Gabrielle Roth (creator of the 5Rhythms) and was certified in 2011 as a 5Rhythms teacher.
 She has studied Spanish Sevillanas with Maria Angeles, Capoeira with Mestre Amen Santo, the Life/Art Process with Anna Halprin, SoulMotion with Vinn Marti, Continuum Movement with Emilie Conrad and Susan Harper, and Butoh Dance at Body Weather Lab with Roxanne Steinberg and Oguri.
 She performed a solo dance piece, Calluna Vulgaris, in the Flower of the Season 2009 at the Electric Lodge (Venice, CA).
 In 2013, Ms. Ehlers collaborated with Stephan Koplowitz and performed as a lead dancer in The Weather In The Room choreographed by Colin Connor as part of the CalArts Winter Dance Concert presented at REDCAT in L.A.
-She has most recently studied Open Floor Movement with Kathy Altman, Lori Saltzman, and Andrea Juhan,Phd, and she is currently a certified teacher and working member of Open Floor International.
+She has studied Open Floor Movement with Kathy Altman, Lori Saltzman, and Andrea Juhan,Phd, and she is currently a certified teacher and working member of Open Floor International.
 Most recently, Ms. Ehlers has joined the Board of ICMTA (International Conscious Movement Teachers Association).

 Among her many identities, Heather regards herself as a woman, mother, teacher, yogini, dancer, performer, writer, mentor, meditator, and aspiring Compassionate Communication practitioner.
 She grew up in L.A .and spent over a decade in New York City.
-She has traveled the world performing, exploring, and simply checking things out.
-She currently resides in Santa Monica.
+She has traveled the world performing and exploring.
+She currently resides in Santa Monica, California.